 Artist Statement

-My practice explores (dis)comfort, the queer, memory, and home through sculpture and installation.
-My work considers the intimate connection between people, their well-worn clothing/bedding, and household objects/spaces, as they are representative of the body, gender, and memory.
+My practice centres the contradiction of (dis)comfort to explore memory, queerness, and home through sculpture, collage, and installation.
+The intimate connections between people and their well-worn clothing, bedding, household objects and spaces are fundamental to my work, as they are representative of the body, gender and memory.

 Bio

-Aaron Asher (b.
-2000) is a queer, transgender artist living and working on the west coast of Ireland.
-He grew up in Las Vegas, Nevada, graduating from Las Vegas Academy of the Arts with an emphasis in ceramics.
-He earned his Bachelor of Fine Arts degree in Sculpture with a minor in Art History from the University of Nevada, Reno in 2023.
-He immigrated to Ireland and earned his Master of Fine Arts in Studio Art at Burren College of Art in County Clare.
+Aaron Asher is a queer, transgender artist based in Dublin, Ireland.
+He was born and raised in Las Vegas, Nevada, and earned his BFA in Sculpture with a minor in Art History from the University of Nevada, Reno.
+He immigrated to Ireland in 2023 and earned his MFA in Studio Art at Burren College of Art in Co.
+Clare in 2025.
+To combat the cynicism and apathy of the current moment, he emphasises community building and care-centred politics in his life and art practice.
 He has exhibited work in Manchester, Limerick, Newtown Castle in County Clare, and Las Vegas City Hall Grand Gallery.